Date of Current Revision: October 2014

-- Preference will be given to suppliers of electronic equipment, including but not limited to computers, monitors, printers and copiers, who have an established program to take back equipment for reuse or environmentally safe recycling when deemed appropriate by JMU.
+- Preference is given to suppliers of electronic equipment, including but not limited to computers, monitors, printers and copiers, who have an established program to take back equipment for reuse or environmentally safe recycling when deemed appropriate by JMU.

 - Vehicles purchased or leased will have low emissions of local air pollutants and greenhouse gases.
-The need to minimize emissions and exposure to air pollution in purchasing goods and services will be taken into account.
+The need to minimize emissions and exposure to air pollution in purchasing goods and services will be considered.

 - When acquiring or replacing inefficient interior or exterior lighting, energy efficient equipment will be purchased.